marcusgchan/reci-one/README.md

 - A recipe cookbook web app for add, viewing, deleting recipes
 - Store recipes from other recipe websites by URL
-- Currently, most features are still in development

 ## Tech Stack